Methodox-Technologies/.github/profile/README.md

 This is mostly targeting developers.
 For end-users, use [Forum](https://github.com/Charles-Zhang-Parcel/Parcel_NExT/discussions) and [Official Wiki](https://github.com/Charles-Zhang-Parcel/Parcel_NExT/tree/main/Wiki).

-Look into ParcelTasks and ParcelDesignDocuments for more information.
+Look into ~~ParcelTasks and ParcelDesignDocuments for more information~~ (migrating to Azure DevOps).

 # A Note on NExT - History of Parcel🗓️